 Mulroney was born in Quebec to a working-class, Irish-Catholic family, but networked and schmoozed his way into high society, becoming a respected labour lawyer and corporate executive.
 Though he never sought elected office, he was a strong supporter of the Progressive Conservatives and in 1983 wrestled the party leadership from Joe Clark (b.
 1939).
 A natural, charismatic campaigner, a year later he easily beat John Turner (b.
 1929) and became prime minister.

 Though basically moderate in temperament, Mulroney sought to lead a conservative government that would reverse the left-wing drift of the long Trudeau era.
-Inspired by President Ronald Reagan (1911-2004) in the United States and Margaret Thatcher (1925-2013) in the United Kingdom, the former CEO introduced a number of free-market reforms to the Canadian economy, including business-friendly deregulation, free trade with the United States, corporate tax cuts, and privatization of certain government services.
+Inspired by President Ronald Reagan (1911-2004) in the United States and Margaret Thatcher (1925-2013) in the United Kingdom, the former CEO introduced a number of free-market reforms to the Canadian economy, including business-friendly deregulation, free trade with the United States and Mexico, corporate tax cuts, and privatization of certain government services.
 As part of a larger agenda of tax reform, he also introduced a hated national sales tax, the Goods and Services Tax, or “GST,” that did much to ruin his reputation.

-Always deeply concerned about Quebec’s role in Canada, Mulroney finished his second term pushing for ambitious reforms to the Canadian Constitution that would recognize the French province as a “distinct society” and give it new powers in Canada’s federal system.
-Though popular with the political class, a disastrously unsuccessful 1992 referendum on constitutional reform proved to be incredibly divisive, and fostered great cleavages between English and French and East and West that ended up exploding Canada’s party system.
+Always deeply concerned about Quebec’s uncertain role in Canada, Mulroney finished his second term pushing for ambitious reforms to the Canadian Constitution that would recognize the French province as a “distinct society” and give it new powers within Canada’s federal system.
+Though popular with the political class, a disastrously unsuccessful 1992 referendum on constitutional reform proved to be incredibly divisive, and fostered great cleavages between English and French and East and West that wound up exploding Canada’s party system.
 Mulroney resigned in 1993, and has spent much of his retirement trying to defend his legacy.
 In 2014 he became chairman of Quebecor, one of Canada’s largest media corporations.